17 August 2020

 said Mrs N. Dube who is responsible for the hospital’s kitchen department.

 “We are so much in need of such regular visits.
 Detergents are a major request as they save a crucial role in the kitchen and also used for hand sanitization,”

 said Mr Phiri who applauded HOCIC Zimbabwe for the great job.
-Post isolation problems of returnee mobility were said to be another pressing issue by Officer Tshange.
+Post isolation problems of returnee mobility were said to be another pressing issue by stated by Police Officer Tshange.

 “Transport is a major problem faced by the discharged patients as they are found roaming around Inyathi Police Station with no transport money to proceed to their different homes country wide,”

 said Police Officer Tshange.
 This depicts a huge problem experienced by the discharged patients.
 At the present moment there is no one at the Isolation center as nine patients recovered and were all discharged last week, new patients are expected anytime soon.